LibreTechnica/libretechnica.github.io/organizations.md

+# Resources for Organizations and Families

+This page is meant to help you build out your business infrastructure or SOHO (small office, home office) network from FOSS software and services.

+Additionally, there are resources for increasing your household's resiliency with off-grid power!

 ## Services and Infrastructure

-Aimed at those who set up tools and services for others.
+Aimed at those who set up IT infrastructure for others.

 ### Self-hosting

 > "Self-hosting is the practice of locally hosting and managing applications instead of renting from [SaaSS](https://www.gnu.org/philosophy/who-does-that-server-really-serve.html) providers."
 Source: Awesome-Selfhosted